PrajjwalSule21/IMDB_Movie_Scraper/README.md

 # IMDB Scraper

 This is a Python program which works as a Scraper for IMDB site, with the help of this scraper you can easily scrape the movies data like their Name, Rating, Genre, Votes, Year, Certificate from IMDB website.

-NOTE: Only give the url of sepcific genre, not a Home page of IMDB.
+NOTE: Only give the url of specific genre, not a Home page of IMDB.